A

 E

-effēminandus, effēminanda, effēminandum 'emasculated'
+effēminandus, effēminanda, effēminandum 'emasculated'et 'and'

 etiam 'and also, furthermore'